rmaries/learn-awesome/README.md

 ---

+## Contributing

+- Have a high bar for quality.
+The Internet is full of awesome things as well as less-than-awesome things.
+- Do not promote your own books / articles / videos etc. If it's good, it will show up.
+- Remove any affiliate codes etc from the links.
+- Paid resources (like courses) are okay, but they should marked as `paid`.
+Remember, quality is the first criteria.
+- Try to add this metadata with every link whenever relevant:
+  - Year (to know how old a resource is)
+  - Estimated time it will take to complete (reading, watching, completing course exercises etc.)
+  - Difficulty level (beginner / intermediate / expert)
+  - Author.
+Add them in `people` section whenever appropriate.
+- Build a useful concept graph by specifying prerequisites and subtopics.
+This is often hard.
+- Whenever in doubt, always put the learner first.
+- Discuss your ideas & questions over at [Gitter](https://gitter.im/learn-awesome/).

 ## Future

 The problem of optimal learning goes beyond simply collecting links.
 An effective learning system needs to support personalization on at least a few dimensions: